Photo from Unsplash

 Evening

-Observe that the power which raised Christ from the dead was glorious.
-It reflected honor upon God and wrought dismay in the hosts of evil.
-So there is great glory to God in the conversion of every sinner.
+The power that raised Christ from the dead was glorious, bringing honor to God and striking fear into the forces of evil.
+Similarly, there is great glory in the conversion of every sinner.

-Lastly, in the text mark the union of the new life to Jesus.
-The same power which raised the Head—works life in the members.
-What a blessing to be quickened together with Christ!
+Finally, notice the union of our new life with Christ.
+The same power that raised Jesus works life in us.
+What a blessing it is to be made alive with Christ!

 Morning and Evening - September 8